AI executive agent autonomously navigating a booking website to schedule appointments

 AIAutomationTechnology

-I Built an AI Agent to Book My Haircut
+I Built an AI Agent That Books My Haircut

 JM